BPOG

 Register of Free Negroes

-The Register of Free Negroes was a legal record used in the United States, primarily in Southern and border states, during the late 18th and 19th centuries.
+The Register of Free Negroes was a legal record maintained in the United States, primarily in Southern and border states, during the late 18th and 19th centuries.
 These registers documented the status of free African Americans, certifying their freedom in a society where slavery was the dominant institution.

 Where to Find These Records: